jovotech/learn-jovo/tutorials/adding-your-own-platform/README.md

 ## Jovo Framework Architecture

-The basics: the framework is written in Typescript, uses [Jest](https://github.com/facebook/jest) for its tests and is a monorepo managed using [Lerna](https://github.com/lerna/lerna).
+The basics: the framework is written in Typescript, uses [Jest](https://github.com/facebook/jest) for its tests, and is a monorepo managed using [Lerna](https://github.com/lerna/lerna).
 It's separated into five parts:
  * `jovo-core`: contains the core functionality of the framework.
  * `jovo-clients`: contains all the client integrations
  * `jovo-platforms`: contains all the platform integrations